filippodaniotti/lizard-ga/SSM2/README.md

 source project and you save the `lilypond-book` output in a child directory!

 ## To all the Windows users
 Switch to Linux for this.
-I am 70% a Windows user myself, but even after 3 days of try hard I really couldn't get this setup to work on Windows, whereas it immediately worked with zero extra configuration when I tried it on Ubuntu on WSL, hence I decided that this was a task for my 30% Unix personality.
+I am (actually was) 70% a Windows user myself, but even after 3 days of try hard I really couldn't get this setup to work on Windows, whereas it immediately worked with zero extra configuration when I tried it on Ubuntu on WSL, hence I decided that this was a task for my 30% Unix personality.